onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 The `HelloAsset` object is stored in `/storage/HelloAssetTutorial`, which only the account owner can access.
 They want any user in the network to be able to call the `hello()` method.
 So they make a public capability in `/public/HelloAssetTutorial`.

-To create a capability, we use the `AuthAccount.link` method to link a new capability to an object in storage.
+To create a capability, we use the `Account.capabilities.issue()` method to issue a new capability to an object in storage.
-The type contained in `<>` is the restricted reference type that the capability represents.
+The type contained in `<>` is the reference type that the capability represents.
 The capability says that whoever borrows a reference from this capability can only have access to the fields and methods that are specified by the type in `<>`.
 The specified type has to be a subtype of the type of the object being linked to,